 - When scheduling the meeting, check the box for Recurring meeting.

 - In the Recurrence dropdown menu, choose "No fixed time"

 Share the meeting URL with any participants who need it.

-Start the meeting by click the Start button in your Zoom account, in the Recurring Meetings area of your meeting list.
+Later, start the meeting by clicking the Start button in your Zoom account in the Recurring Meetings area of your meeting list.